isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > note "Note"
-> In this case we are using a Git repository to download useful information on how to deal with the customized image.
+> In this case, we are using a Git repository to download useful information on how to deal with the customized image.
 However, it is possible to download for instance code or other information that can be stored in Git.
 And what is most important, it is versioned.

 Once edited, push the modified configuration to Image Builder and start the building process by selecting the blueprint and the output format.
 Builder Image tool can export the same blueprint into multiple output formats.
-Thus, one blueprint is able to create the same custom image running on multiple providers (qcow2 in our case).
+Thus, one blueprint might create the same custom image running on multiple providers (qcow2 in our case).

 ```sh
 $ composer-cli blueprints push devstation-centos8.toml